Economy of Ukraine: Energy

-Fuel industry
+Oil and gas

+Ukraine has oil and gas fields that meet 10 percent of its oil and 20 percent of its gas consumption, respectively.
+Ukraine contains natural gas reserves of 39.6 e9cuft, but only about 20 percent of Ukraine's demand is met by domestic production.Ukraine increased oil and gas production in 2023 up to 18.7 bcm.

 Ukraine remains heavily reliant on oil product and gas imports.
 Russia ranks as Ukraine's principal supplier of oil, and Russian firms own and/or operate the majority of Ukraine's refining capacity.
 Natural gas imports come from Russia – which delivers its own gas, as well as the gas from Turkmenistan.

 Ukraine has been a key transit point for EU imports of Russian gas, and its pipeline system has been a crucial player in European energy supply, despite recent diversification of transit routes by Russian oil companies such as Gazprom.
 Since the 2014 Russia–Ukraine gas disputes, the latter's dependence on Russian gas supplies has dramatically affected its economics and foreign policy.

 Ukraine was independent in its electricity supply, and exported electricity to Russia and other countries of Eastern Europe.
 This was achieved through a wide use of nuclear power and hydroelectricity.
 Its energy strategy intended a gradual decreasing of gas- and oil-based generation in favour of nuclear power, as well as energy saving measures including lower industrial gas consumption.
 Reform of the still inefficient and opaque energy sector was a major objective of the International Monetary Fund (IMF) and World Bank programs with Ukraine.